 After each classmate was allowed to say what they didn’t like about Barton’s 5‑year-old son, Alex, his Morningside Elementary teacher Wendy Portillo said they were going to take a vote, Barton said.

-The teacher, Wendy Portillo (firstname.lastname@example.org), has acknowledged that the incident happened.
-She had been participating in the child's IEP team since February, so she knew that Alex was being evaluated for a disability (most likely Asberger's syndrome, from the information in the article).
+The teacher, Wendy Portillo ([email protected]), has acknowledged that the incident happened.
+She had been participating in the child’s IEP team since February, so she knew that Alex was being evaluated for a disability.

-There isn't be any excuse for any adult treating any child that way, but a teacher to encourage children to ostracize a disabled child?
-That's even worse.
+There isn’t any excuse for any adult treating any child that way, but for a teacher to encourage children to ostracize a disabled child?
+That’s even worse.

 The school district has refused to fire Portillo but claims that she has been moved to non-classroom duties.
 That isn’t nearly enough.